 Regulation is a necessary evil, but it should be done with forethought, evidence and a plan, not a knee-jerk reaction that satiates the portion of the state with influence by imposing outrageous fines.

 South Australians struggling to Quit Smoking

-The attack on vaping is SA is all the more dangerous at time when smokers in South Australia are struggling to quit, with smoking rates increasing 1.6% from 14.9% to 16.5% from 2016 to 2017.
+The attack on vaping in SA is all the more dangerous when smokers in South Australia are struggling to quit, with smoking rates increasing 1.6% from 14.9% to 16.5% from 2016 to 2017.

 There is one vote left.
 Hopefully, the members of Parliament will revisit the proposed regulations with an open mind and do what is best for the state of South Australia.